Not the most ideal weather? Indoor Team Building

 Looking to bring out the fun and competitive spirit among coworkers?
-Game Show Feud is a team building activity with a real game show atmosphere.
+Survey Says is a team building activity with a real game show atmosphere.
 After the initial icebreaker, participants will face-off at the podium, where they will compete to take control of the game.
 The system uses a fast-paced round of survey questions with a bracket scoring system.
 The winning teams move through the bracket to the finale.

 Best of all, our unique game show design helps keep everyone involved during the show, including polling the audience.